inyong37/Study/_Framework/ReinforcementLearning/KerasRL.md

 Furthermore, keras-rl works with OpenAI Gym out of the box.
 This means that evaluating and playing around with different algorithms is easy.

-The last release was on May 1, 2018.
+:construction: The last release was on May 1, 2018.

 ---